serverless/components/README.md

     // Get the targeted stage
     console.log(this.context.stage)

-    // Get any credentials put in a .env file
-    // The Framework identifies common provider credentials in the environment and adds them to this.context.credentials const dynamodb = new AWS.DynamoDB({ credentials: this.context.credentials.aws })
+    // Common provider credentials are identified in the environment or .env file and added to this.context.credentials const dynamodb = new AWS.DynamoDB({ credentials: this.context.credentials.aws })

     // Save state